 Assume $G$ is a locally finite Borel graph on $X$ and $\mu$ is a Borel probability measure on $X$.
 Let $E_G$ be the connectedness relation for $G$.
-We can find a Borel probability measure $\nu$ which dominates $\mu$ and such that $\nu$ is $E_G$-quasi-invariant~\cite{MR2095154}*{Section 8}.
-Now perform the same process as above to obtain a pair of equivalence relations $E$ and $F$ on some Borel subset $Y$ of $X$, such that from Borel disjoint complete sections from $E$ and $F$, we can define a Borel antimatching of $G$.
+We can find a Borel probability measure $\nu$ which dominates $\mu$ and such that $\nu$ is $E_G$-quasi-invariant~{\cite[Section 8]{MR2095154}}.
+Now perform the same process as above to obtain a pair of equivalence relations $E$ and $F$ on some Borel subset $Y$ of $X$, such that from Borel disjoint complete sections for $E$ and $F$, we can define a Borel antimatching of $G$.

-Now this transformation of disjoint complete sections for $E$ and $F$ into an antimatching of $G$ is ``local'' in the sense that inside each connected component $C$ of $G$, we have a Borel way of transforming disjoint complete sections for $E \restrict Y \inters C$ and $F \restrict Y \inters C$ into an antimatching of $G \restrict C$.
+Now this transformation of disjoint complete sections for $E$ and $F$ into an antimatching of $G$ is ``local'' in the sense that inside each connected component $C$ of $G$, we have a Borel way of transforming disjoint complete sections for $E \restriction Y \inters C$ and $F \restriction Y \inters C$ into an antimatching of $G \restriction C$.
 Hence, given disjoint Borel sets $A$ and $B$ such that $A$ meets $\nu$-a.e.\ $E$-class and $B$ meets $\nu$-.a.e.\ $F$-class, we can find a Borel antimatching of $G$ restricted to a Borel $\nu$-conull set, since $\nu$ is $E_G$-quasi-invariant.

-Throughout the remainder of this proof, the same idea as above can be used to turn pure Borel implications between our four statements into implications in the measure context.
+Throughout the remainder of this proof, the same idea as above can be used to turn pure Borel implications between our four statements into implications in the measure context, and in the Baire category context.
 We leave it to the reader to perform the rest of these transformations.